"Speaking Up Opens New Doors" — How THT Empowers Women and Encourages Honest Communication

 There were times when I felt overwhelmed by the sheer amount of things I had to learn, and I lost confidence in myself because I felt I wasn't capable enough.

-On top of that, I became pregnant, which made me question whether I could or should continue working at the company.
+On top of that, I became pregnant, I began to question whether I could, or should, continue working at the company.

 How did you overcome those challenges?